Are you ready for Social Media Management in Contact Centres?

 However, interactions aimed at the enterprise are finding a voice on social media, and organisations are taking notice.

-In Australia, 23 per cent of enterprises has a dedicated business unit for the contact centre.
+In Australia, 23 per cent of enterprises have a dedicated business unit for the contact centre.

 IDC estimates that over the next two years, 56 per cent of contact centres will adopt a social channel.